obrienth/Elk-Stack/README.md

 - Description of the Topology
 - Access Policies
 - ELK Configuration
+  - Playbook for automating the ELK machine
+  - Metricbeats Playbook
+  - Filebeat Playbook
   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build